active9/Vinegar/README.md

 # USING
 Vinegar.js works both in the browser and in a server environment.
 To include the Vinegar.js file in the head of your page simply include it like any other javascript source.
+Within your templates you can define your own Curley brackets / Mustache style syntax repalcement.
+By default Vinegar uses <{ }> but can easily utilize {{ }} style syntax.

 To use Vinegar.js within your NodeJS applications please see the weiv project at http://www.npm.com/projects/weiv/

 USAGE:
-Check out the examples folder!
+Check out the examples folder on the github repo

 #CONTRIBUTING